-- Capture techniques that expose birds to high risk of injury should be avoided; - Personnel conducting capture/collection efforts should take measures to avoid disturbing non-target birds at breeding sites or enhancing vulnerability to nest site predation following human intrusion; - Monitor weather forecasts prior to conducting capture efforts to ensure birds are not captured during weather conditions when they may be at increased risk of hypothermia or hyperthermia; - Always have a sufficient number of experienced personnel available before undertaking any capture/collection operation; - Ensure the required equipment is available and in good working order, e.g. traps, nets, incubators, etc; - Ensure the team has good local knowledge of the target species; - If unmanned traps/nets are being used, these should be checked at appropriate time intervals; birds should not remain in traps any longer than is necessary.
+- Wild bird capture and egg collection is strictly controlled in most countries those engaged in capture/collection activities should always be aware of and comply with local and national laws regarding these activities and obtain all the required local, regional and national permits well in advance; - Capture techniques that expose birds to high risk of injury should be avoided; - Personnel conducting capture/collection efforts should take measures to avoid disturbing nontarget birds at breeding sites or enhancing vulnerability to nest site predation following human intrusion; - Monitor weather forecasts prior to conducting capture efforts to ensure birds are not captured during weather conditions when they may be at increased risk of hypothermia or hyperthermia; - Always have a sufficient number of experienced personnel available before undertaking any capture/collection operation; - Ensure the required equipment is available and in good working order, e.g. traps, nets, incubators, etc; - Ensure the team has good local knowledge of the target species; - If unmanned traps/nets are being used, these should be checked at appropriate time intervals; birds should not remain in traps any longer than is necessary.
 Appropriate time interval depends on species, capture technique and weather conditions, and could be as short as 15 minutes; and - Ensure traps that are not being used are closed/dismantled.

-5.2.2 Sourcing birds from a captive population
+5.2.2 Sourcing Birds from a Captive Population